teambit/docs/docs/best-practices.md

 - Optionally, you can commit imported components, but you can also restore them from the server.
 However, any changes made to local components after they are imported and are not re-exported to the server should be committed.

 The [components storage (scope)](/docs/workspace#components-storage-scope) should not be committed.
 By default, it is created under the `git` folder, so they are gitignored.

-## Prefer Using Package Managers

-Unless you need to change components, prefer installing components using package managers.
-This simplifies a project's structure by fetching the code in its distributed form.
-Treating components as any other external package simplifies a project's build process as well.

-## Prefer Ejecting Sourced Components

-Sourcing a component should be temporary.
-Use this feature for modification purposes.
-After the modification, tag a new version, share and eject it from the project.
-Ejecting a component removes the source code from a project, replacing it with a node module.

-## Defer From Ejecting Local Components

-Ejecting components from their source project is tempting.
-Ejecting a component from its project complicates the project's maintenance.
-It turns the component into a dependency and not an integral part of the project.
-Use `bit import` to sync these components with remote changes.

 ## Build Components for Discovery